Math-225-Fa2025/project-tmchuynh/repo-structure/proposal/proposal.md

 - `datetime`: UTC timestamp of game
 - `moves`: total number of moves per game

+##### Collection Information

+Data are accessible via the **Lichess API** (`https://lichess.org/api`) and the **Lichess Database** (`https://database.lichess.org/`).
+The API allows filtered downloads by user, date, and game type, while the monthly archives allow large-scale collection for sampling or time series studies.
+Lichess data are publicly available under the **Creative Commons CC0 license**, permitting academic use and redistribution.

 ---

 #### FIDE Player Rating Lists